-- Not a fan of asparagus or it’s not in season?
+- Try different vegetables.
+Not a fan of asparagus or it’s not in season?
 Steak, potatoes and green beans will please just about anyone.
 Broccoli, sugar snap peas, Brussels sprouts, or bell peppers can be substituted for asparagus, too.
 Carrots, onions, or sweet potatoes can be roasted with the potatoes, or in place of them.

 - Cooking for two?
 This recipe is easy to halve!